srivathsanvenkateswaran/linuxVisualSearch/README.md

 pip install -r requirements.txt
 ```

+And don't forget to change the file paths to their full path [Absolute Path]

 ## If you liked this project/ found this useful..

 Kindly tweet it out or share this in any other social Media platform so that more people can make use of this :)